LunaLeTuna/Kitsune-Engine/README.md

 - [Ty for pig "Ellie Pig" model](https://github.com/TyThePotato)

 ## Project Ideas with KE
-- plug in the file system in to a git like repository
+- plug in the file system in to a git like repository & make a game like S&Box or Brick-Hill
 - use wasm to allow for other programming languages